- Data extracted in August 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: June 2019.

-Across almost all of the EU Member States for which data are available, a higher share of water from public water supply was used by households than by enterprises (as defined by all NACE activities).
-Belgium (2011 data) was the only exception to this rule, with a higher volume of public water supply used by enterprises.
-Table 4 provides further information on the use of water from public water supply, analysed by economic sector; it confirms that the main users of water in the EU were households.
+Table 4 provides further information on the use of water from public water supply, analysed by economic sector; it confirms that the main users of water from public supply in the EU were households.

 Self and other water supply is a major source of water for the manufacturing sector in several EU Member States — see Table 6.
-In the Netherlands, for example, self and other water supply for economic activities accounted for 3.6 billion m³ of water use in 2011, while public supply accounted for 0.1 billion m³.
-The volume of water use from self and other water supplies was 50 times as high as that from public supply in Poland, just under 30 times as high in Slovenia and the Netherlands (2011 data).
+In the Netherlands, for example, self and other water supply accounted for 3.5 billion m³ of water use in 2013, while public supply accounted for only 0.1 billion m³.
+Similar in Germany, where the figures were 3.9 billion m³ and 0.4 billion m³, respectively (2013 data).
+The volume of water use from self and other water supplies was 34 times as high as that from public supply in Poland, 26 times as high in the Netherlands (2013 data) and 18 times in Latvia.

 Overall, there is a development towards a higher proportion of the population being connected to urban wastewater treatment plants (see Figure 6).
-Nowhere was this more true than in Malta, where coverage reached 100 % in 2011 — up from 20.7 % in 2010 — due to the construction of new wastewater treatment plants.
-Figure 6 shows the six EU Member States (for which there is a complete time series covering the period 2003–13) with the highest growth in connection rates.
+Nowhere was this more true than in Malta, where coverage reached almost 100 % in 2011 — up from 20 % in 2010 — due to the construction of new wastewater treatment plants.
+Figure 6 shows six EU Member States (for which there is a complete time series covering the period 2005–15) with the highest growth in connection rates.
 Apart from the rapid increase in connection rates in Malta, the next highest rates of change were recorded in Belgium, Hungary, Poland, Bulgaria and Slovenia.
-In 2013, the highest connection rates in the EU-28 were recorded in Malta (100 %), the United Kingdom (99.5 %; 2010 data), the Netherlands (99.4 %; 2012 data), Luxembourg (98.2 %), Spain (97.8 %; 2012 data) and Germany (96.4 %; 2010 data).
+The highest connection rates in the EU-28 were recorded in the United Kingdom (100 %; 2014 data, estimated), the Netherlands (99.4 %; 2015), Malta (98.6 %, 2015 data), Luxembourg (98.2 %, 2015 data), Spain (96.9 %; 2014 data) and Germany (96.2 %; 2013 data).

-Table 8 presents information on the proportion of the population connected to at least secondary wastewater treatment plants.
-This share has also been generally increasing and was above 80 % in 14 of the EU Member States for which data are available (mixed reference years).
-The share of the population connected to at least secondary wastewater treatment plant rose to above 90 % in the United Kingdom (2010 data), the Netherlands (2012 data), Luxembourg, Germany (2010 data), Spain, Austria, Malta and Greece (2012 data for all four), as well as Denmark.
-At the other end of the range, less than one in two households were connected to at least secondary urban wastewater treatment plants in Romania and Croatia (2011 data), while the same was also true in Turkey (2012 data), Albania, Serbia, Bosnia and Herzegovina, and Kosovo.
+Table 7 presents information on the proportion of the population connected to at least secondary wastewater treatment plants.
+This share has also been generally increasing and was above 80 % in 15 of the EU Member States for which data are available (mixed reference years).
+The share of the population connected to at least secondary wastewater treatment plant rose to above 95 % in the United Kingdom (2014 data), the Netherlands, Luxembourg, Germany (2013 data) and Austria (2014 data).
+At the other end of the range, less than one in two households were connected to at least secondary urban wastewater treatment plants in Romania and Croatia, while the same was also true in Iceland (2010 data), Turkey (2014 data), Albania, Serbia and Bosnia and Herzegovina.

 The residual of wastewater treatment is sewage sludge.
 While the amount of sludge generated per inhabitant depends on many factors and hence is quite variable, the nature of this sludge – rich in nutrients, but also often loaded with high concentrations of pollutants such as heavy metals – has led countries to seek different pathways for its disposal, as illustrated in Figure 7.

-Typically, four different types of disposal make up a considerable share of the total volume of sewage sludge treated: at least three quarters of the total was used as fertiliser for agricultural use in five of the EU Member States — Portugal, Ireland, the United Kingdom, Luxembourg and Spain (data refer to 2012, except for Ireland where the latest information available is for 2013).
-By contrast, around two thirds of sewage sludge was composted in Lithuania and Finland (both 2012 data), rising to 86.6 % of the total in Estonia.
+Typically, four different types of disposal make up a considerable share of the total volume of sewage sludge treated: at least 70 % of the total was used as fertiliser for agricultural use in four of the EU Member States — Portugal, Ireland, the United Kingdom and Spain (data refer to 2012, except for Ireland where the latest information available is for 2015), sa well as Norway and Albania.
+By contrast, around two thirds of sewage sludge was composted in Estonia (2013 data) and Hungary (2015), rising to 88.6 % and 75.4 % of the total, respectively.
 Alternative forms of sewage disposal may be used to reduce or eliminate the spread of pollutants on agricultural or gardening land; these include incineration and landfill.
-While the Netherlands, Belgium, Germany, Slovenia and Austria (as well as Switzerland) reported incineration as their principal form of treatment for disposal, discharge into controlled landfills was practised as the principal type of treatment in Malta (where it was the sole form of treatment), Romania and Italy, as well as Bosnia and Herzegovina.
+While the Netherlands, Germany, Slovenia and Austria (as well as Switzerland) reported incineration as their principal form of treatment for disposal, discharge into controlled landfills was practised as the principal type of treatment in Malta (where it was the sole form of treatment), Croatia, Romania and Italy, as well as Serbia and Bosnia and Herzegovina.